javaee/activation/doc/release/README.txt

 LICENSE.txt    : The license covering this software.

-activation.jar : This JAR file contains the classes that
+javax.activation.jar : This JAR file contains the classes that
                  make up JavaBeans(tm) Activation Framework.

-demos          : This directory contains some simple *unsupported*
+demo           : This directory contains some simple *unsupported*
                  demos that make use of some of the JAF's features.

-docs           : This directory contains the Javadoc API descriptions
+doc            : This directory contains the JAF specification.
-                 for the public classes in the JAF.

-If you encounter any problems please contact us at:

-  activation-comments@sun.com